 Iya Valley, Japan

-Tucked away in Tokushima Prefecture, Iya Valley is one of Japan’s best-kept secrets — a place of misty mountains, deep gorges, and peaceful green slopes.
-Time seems to move slower here: you’ll still find vine suspension bridges and centuries-old thatched farmhouses dotting the landscape.
-Try the local “stone tofu,” a dense and hearty version of the dish unique to the region.
+Tucked away in Tokushima Prefecture, Iya Valley is one of Japan's best-kept secrets — a place of misty mountains, deep gorges, and peaceful green slopes.
+Time seems to move more slowly here: you'll still find vine suspension bridges and centuries-old thatched farmhouses dotting the landscape.
+Try the local "stone tofu," a dense and hearty version of the dish unique to the region.
 Traditional Shinto shrines are scattered throughout the valley, many of them hosting vibrant annual festivals with drumming and costumed processions.
 The biggest celebrations usually take place in August.

 Raiatea, French Polynesia

-Raiatea is regarded as one of the centres of ancient Polynesian culture.
+Raiatea is regarded as one of the centers of ancient Polynesian culture.
 If you come here in the first half of July, you can attend seasonal festivals featuring music and dance performances, traditional sports competitions (canoe races, stone lifting, javelin throwing), and Tahitian arts and crafts showcases.

 Blue Mountains, Australia